Suko-devs/.github/README.md

 # ⚡ Nemesis MD Mini

 > A fast, lightweight, and powerful **Multi-Device WhatsApp Bot** built with **Baileys**.
-> Inspired by SubZero MD while maintaining its own identity with clean code, speed, and reliability.
+> Inspired by NEMESIS MD while maintaining its own identity with clean code, speed, and reliability.

 ---